 Many entities are working to address the needs of those looking for jobs as well as the industry partners with job openings.
-The region's school districts, Community College of Vermont, University of Vermont Extension, regional development commissions, and other workforce partners are working to address the critical needs of job readiness, skills development, retraining and recertification of youth, adults, and New Americans.
+The region's school districts, Community College of Vermont, University of Vermont Extension, regional development corporations, and other workforce partners are working to address the critical needs of job readiness, skills development, retraining and recertification of youth, adults, and New Americans.

-Programs emphasizing career and technical education (CTE), apprenticeships, and industry-specific training have gained traction.
+Programs emphasizing career and technical education (CTE), such as the Pipelines and Pathways Reality Fair in the Windham region, and a "Career Month" in Bennington County, have received state and national recognition.
 However, the system continues to grapple with issues such as retaining young talent, upskilling existing workers, and attracting new residents to bolster the labor pool.
 Limited funding, lack of access to trainers, finding direct pathways to employment, lack of housing or opportunities upon completion, and the geographic realities of being a large and rural region all make training more difficult.